Derek-Y-Wang/Octagon-Health-Data-Science-Competition/README.md

 	- Looks at monthly discontinuation rates and uses SelectKBest Algorithm to determine what maybe resulting in the observed disconinuation rates.
 - grapher.py
 	- Generates graphs based on given data that can be analyzed

+## Technical Details
+###### Deeper Look into Questions 2 and 4
+In both cases we to determine the dependence between each factor in the dataset and the success percentage.
+To do this, we used the chi-square test along with scikit-learn’s SelectKBest implementation.
+We then determined which values for the most correlated features provide the greatest chance of success.
+With the given results we then used scikit-learn’s LinearRegression model, which performs linear regression on the most correlated factors against the success rate.
+However we realized that some optimal results occurred in values like “ALL”, “UNKWN” or “Null”, but excluded these results as they do not provide specific conclusive results.

+**For more results on our findings refer to the [pdf](OctagonDataScienceCompetitionResults.pdf)**